signalogic/SigSRF_SDK/iaTest_readme.md

 # Power Consumption Notes

 The demo server consumes up to 75 W.  Ongoing R&D work aims to reduce usage to under 50 W, and also add a 35 W "minimum mode", under which reduced processing is performed until some event or trigger enables full processing.

+<a name="EmbeddedAIComparison"></a>
+# Embedded AI Comparison

+The advantages of a miniaturized x86 based AI server are compelling:  immediately run cloud software with no code rewrite, flexible, reliable peripherals and storage like any other server, and high performance using coCPU cores.
+The disadvantage is power consumption.
+Even though this approach consumes relatively low power, some of the embedded AI boxes out there, such as [PerceptIn](https://www.perceptin.io/) contain numerous ARM cores, which can reduce power consumption to the 20W - 30W range and potentially to under 10W.

+To make an x86 based AI server completely portable requires a small Lithium battery, for example [this one](https://www.amazon.com/100-Watt-Portable-Generator-Hurricane-Emergency/dp/B01M3S00H0), but this increases overall solution weight.

+SWaP tradeoffs -- as always -- depend on specific application requirements.